John Hillen: Career

 A longtime leader in the technology services and government contracting industry, Hillen has been the CEO or President of a number of companies, both public or private, and the Chairman of the trade industry association - The Professional Services Council.
 He has served on the Boards of another dozen GovCon companies.
 He is a two time winner of the Fed100 award, and his companies have also won the ACG Deal of the Year Award and the GovCon Company of the Year award.
-Hillen is the founder of the GovCon Center at George Mason University and a columnist for Washington Technology magazine.
-In 2020, Hillen was the Master of Ceremonies for the Chief Officer Awards.
+Hillen is the founder of the GovCon Center at George Mason University and was a columnist for Washington Technology magazine and Forbes.
+In 2020 and 2022, Hillen was the Master of Ceremonies for the Chief Officer Awards.

 While serving as Assistant Secretary of State for Political-Military Affairs, Hillen was the senior State department official responsible for coordinating America's diplomatic strategy with its military operations.
 He was also responsible for overseeing the department's policies in the areas of international security, security assistance, military operations, weapons removal and abatement, and defense trade.
 He was unanimously confirmed by the Senate.

 Prior to his appointment in the Bush administration, he was the head of the defense and intelligence business at American Management Systems.
-Prior to that, he was the Chief Operating Officer of Island ECN.
+Prior to that, he was the chief operating officer of Island ECN in New York City.

-He is a trustee or director of several non-profit institutions, including the International Institute for Strategic Studies, The Foreign Policy Research Institute, Hampden–Sydney College, and National Review.
-He was for a contributing editor to National Review and an ABC News consultant.
+He is a trustee or director of several non-profit institutions, including the Foreign Policy Research Institute, the Vandenberg Coalition, and National Review.
+He was for many years a contributing editor to National Review and an ABC News consultant.
 He is also a member of the Council on Foreign Relations and the Veterans of Foreign Wars.
 Hillen is the author and editor of several books on international security, including Future Visions for U.S. Defense Policy: Four Alternatives Presented as Presidential Speeches–A Council Policy Initiative and Blue Helmets: The Strategy of UN Military Operations. and he has been published in Foreign Affairs, The New York Times, and The Wall Street Journal.

 From 2007 to 2016, Hillen served from on the Chief of Naval Operations Executive Panel, the advisory panel for the head of the United States Navy.
 In 2016, he was awarded the Navy Meritorious Public Service Award for service to that panel.
 Also in 2016, Hillen was awarded the Algernon Sydney Sullivan Award.

 In 2020, Hillen was inducted into the Army Reserve Officers’ Training Corps Hall of Fame, which honors ROTC graduates who distinguished themselves in their military or civilian pursuits.
 Hillen was a military advisory for Call of Duty: WWII and is featured as a character in the game.

 Hillen partnered with leading executive coach Mark Nevins to write the book What Happens Now?: Reinvent Yourself as a Leader Before Your Business Outruns in May 2018.
 The book was recognized as a top business or leadership book of 2018 on several surveys and lists.